deployphp/docs/tasks.md

 after('deploy', 'deploy:done');
 ~~~

-Then `deploy` task will be called, after this task will be runned `deploy:done` tasks.
+After the `deploy` task is be called, `deploy:done` will be executed.

-Also you can define unnamed task:
+You may also use an anonymous function:

 ~~~ php
 before('task', function () {